-Click on a Sensor name anywhere in Console to open a tab that contains Sensor-specific information.
-The tab includes a few sub-tabs, located at the lower side of the window.
+Click on a Sensor anywhere in Console to open a tab that contains Sensor-specific information.
+This tab includes a few sub-tabs, located at the lower side of the window.
 All sub-tabs share the following common toolbar fields:

-- Sensors Select the Sensors you are interested in, or select "All" to select all Sensors.
+- Sensor Interfaces Select the Sensor interfaces you are interested in, or select "All" to select all Sensor Interfaces.
 Administrators can restrict which Sensors are accessible by guest accounts. - Time Frame Select a predefined time frame, or select "Custom..." to enter a specific time interval.